 - This proposal will require a proactive and (somewhat) synchronous migration of stakers from the current to upgraded protocol.

-- Solution (1) reduces the cumulative gas costs necessary for worker availability commitments and reward minting over time, and solution (2) increases the likelihood of new sub-stakes being economically sustainable.
+- The solution reduces the cumulative gas costs necessary for worker availability commitments and reward minting over time.

 - Community feedback on this proposal is essential, particularly for the new period duration parameter (e.g. 1 → 5 days).
 Signal your preference at the bottom of this post!